EddyBoror/Southeast-Community-Foundation-Analysis/README.md

 In the initial data preparation phase, I performed the following tasks with Excel:

 1. Data loading and inspection.
-2. Handling missing values.
+2. Handling minimal missing values.
-3. Data cleaning and formatting
+3. Data formatting and merging 2022 and 2023 information

 <br>